programminghistorian/ph-submissions/en/lessons/scalable-reading-of-structured-data.md

 Program Interfaces (API), which can be found at the following URL:
 <https://developer.twitter.com/en/docs>.[^4]

-If you have not already acquired some twitter data and wish to follow the coding examples step-by-step, you can use your twitter account and the `search_tweets()`-function from the “rtweet”-package to import twitter data into your R environment.
-This will return up to 18000 tweets from the past 10 days.
+If you have not already acquired some Twitter data and wish to follow the coding examples step-by-step, you can use your twitter account and the `search_tweets()` function from the “rtweet” package to import Twitter data into your R environment.
+This will return up to 18,000 tweets from the past 10 days.
 Copy the code chunk below, to generate a dataframe based on a free-text search on the term “sesamestreet” to follow our example.